Victor-Silvis/ComputerVision/README.md

 # ComputerVisionProjects
-A collection of computervision projects
+A collection of my public computervision projects.